shxie2020/shxie2020.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 👨‍🎓 Biography
 Hello!
 This is Shenghao Xie.
 I am currently a first-year Ph.D. student at Academy for Advanced Interdisciplinary Studies, Peking University, working with Prof. Lei Ma and Prof. Tiejun Huang.
-I am now also a visiting student of [Tsinghua Statistical Artificial Intelligence & Learning (TSAIL)](https://ml.cs.tsinghua.edu.cn/) Group, Tsinghua University, advised by [Prof. Hang Su](https://www.suhangss.me/) and [Prof. Jun Zhu](https://ml.cs.tsinghua.edu.cn/~jun/index.shtml).
+I am also a visiting student of [Tsinghua Statistical Artificial Intelligence & Learning (TSAIL)](https://ml.cs.tsinghua.edu.cn/) Group, Tsinghua University, advised by [Prof. Hang Su](https://www.suhangss.me/) and [Prof. Jun Zhu](https://ml.cs.tsinghua.edu.cn/~jun/index.shtml).
 Previously, I received my B.E. degree from School of Cyber Science and Engineering, Wuhan University in 2024, supervised by [Prof. Shanghang Zhang](https://www.shanghangzhang.com/).

-My long-term research goal is to develop vision foundation models unifying understanding and generation across various types of data (*e.g.*, 2D, 3D images, videos *etc.*) and tasks (*e.g.*, Generation, Segmentation, Caption *etc.*), ultimately enabling flexible interactions with the real physical world.
-Recently, I am interested in building foundation models in general 3D vision and medical image analysis for social good.
+My long-term research goal is to pursue vision AGI and create social good.
+Recent interests have primarily focuses on vision foundation models and their applications:

+· **Generalist Vision Foundation Model.** Beyond task-specific breakthroughs, I am devoted to design effective algorithms that enable foundation models to integrately process various vision data (*e.g.,* 2D, 3D images, and videos) and tasks (*e.g.,* both perception and generation), ultimately unlocking the vision scaling law and zero-shot generalization.

+· **Physics-informed 3D Vision.** At both the object-level and scene-level, I try to introduce physical constraints and accurate representations to 3D vision to support better world simulation and embodied interaction.

+· **Medical Image Analysis.** Based on the clinical requirement and imaging characteristic, I seek to develop AI systems to complementarily assist doctors in the disease diagnosis.

 If you are interested in discussing with me, please feel free to send me an email.

 # 🔥 News